Aurelian-Shuttleworth/agent-ear/docs/guides/interactive-mode.md

-# Use the Interactive Wizard
+# How to use the Interactive Wizard

-> **Goal**: Use the interactive terminal wizard to configure and run agent-ear without memorising CLI flags.
+This guide shows you how to use the interactive terminal wizard to configure and run agent-ear without memorising CLI flags.

 > [!NOTE] 🔍 **Context for reviewer**
 > The wizard is powered by [Gum](https://github.com/charmbracelet/gum) — a CLI tool from Charm that renders interactive prompts, selections, and styled text in the terminal.
 Think of it as a TUI framework but lighter: no persistent application loop, just composable widgets (choose, input, confirm, file picker) that your shell script calls sequentially.